 That's how it was, day after day, week after week.
 Every three days he would do what was required, and he wouldn't emit a single word.
 He'd write a letter to his friends.
 Harry kept mark of the days by carving a line in the wall every day passed.
 At least he'd have his summer work done.

 Harry carefully settled back in the chair he sat in.
 The desk and chair used to belong to Dudley; but the morbidly obese boy had broken it under his massive weight.
 The boy must have weighed almost 500 pounds.
 It was a wonder he didn't have a heart attack and die.
-Harry would certainly get a kick out of that.
 The Dursleys would probably blame it on him.

 He stared at his Potions essay.
 It was probably the best essay he'd ever written, and the best he ever would.
 He doubted he'd ever have so much time, while in school, to spend days researching a potion and then write about it.
 He did take his time, though.
 It was the last piece of homework he had.